jonsuh/fix-twitter/README.md

 ## Details

 - Should replace most but not *all* t.co links—it only replaces ones where the data of the original URL is available in the markup (e.g. `<a href="https://t.co/blahblah" data-extended-url="http://original-url.com">`)
-- Runs in the background and only executes in tabs open to twitter.com.
+- Runs in the background and only executes in tabs open to [twitter.com](https://twitter.com) or [tweetdeck.twitter.com](https://tweetdeck.twitter.com).
 - Runs every 3 seconds and only replaces new t.co links that haven’t already been changed (i.e. when you first load twitter.com, navigate to a new page, open a modal, load more tweets, etc.)
-- Permission is listed as being able to “*Read and change your data on twitter.com*“ but none of your data is being read, stored, sent or otherwise by me or anyone else.
+- Permission is listed as being able to “*Read and change your data on tweetdeck.twitter.com and twitter.com*“ but none of your data is being read, stored, sent or otherwise by me or anyone else.
 If you’re curious or skeptical, see the `background.js` to see what’s happening under the hood.

 ## Todos